 Garden Beats Festival is Singapore’s first and only music and picnic festival.
-This unique festival brings together an eclectic mix of genres and a mission to draw more awareness to the solutions that surround global warming and eco-living.
-Set outside in the rich green landscape of Fort Canning Park in Singapore, this unique festival hosts an atmosphere and vibe like no other.
+This unique event brings together an eclectic mix of genres and a mission to draw more awareness to the solutions that surround global warming and eco-living.
+Set outside in the rich green landscape of Fort Canning Park in Singapore, this festival hosts an atmosphere and vibe like no other.
 Imagine thousands of people picnicking on a hilltop listening to and grooving to some outstanding local and international acts.
 This is not a music festival to be missed!
 Below find all the information you need to plan your festival adventures in The Nitty Gritty Guide to Garden Beats Festival!

 When did I attend?
 March 2019